localstack/docs/content/en/references/init-hooks.md

 If you are having issues with your initialization hooks not being executed, please perform the following checks:
 * Do the scripts have a known file extensions (`.sh` or `.py`)?
   * If not, rename the files to the matching file extension.
+* Is the script file configured to use LF endings instead of CRLF endings?
+  * If not, switch the file to LF mode as it is utilized in the Unix environment within a container.
 * Is the script marked as executable?
   * If not, set the executable flag on the file (`chmod +x ...`).
 * If it's a shell script, does it have a shebang (e.g., `#!/bin/bash`) as the first line in the file?